 When Lennon goes traffic-surfing on the roof of a double-decker bus, it’s through the northwest London suburb of Pinner, to a confrontation with knife-wielding Teddy Boys at the bus stop outside the Queen’s Head pub on Pinner High Street.

 The little café where he spends time with his mum while suspended from school, and where the two sisters have their moving reconciliation towards the end of the film, is Pellicci’s, 332 Bethnal Green Road, Bethnal Green, London E2.
-Supposedly a hangout of the notorious Kray gang, who lived just around the corner in Voss Street, Pellicci’s has been in the same family since it was built in 1900.
-It’s one of the few remaining unchanged 50s-style cafes left in the country, it is actually featured in Brian Helgeland's 2015 Legend, with Tom Hardy as both Ron and Reggie Kray.
+A hangout of notorious gangsters, the Kray brothers, who lived just around the corner in Vallance Street, Pellicci’s has been in the same family since it was built in 1900.
+One of the few remaining unchanged 40s-style cafes left in the country, it is actually featured in Brian Helgeland's 2015 Legend, with Tom Hardy as both Ron and Reggie Kray.